 Students from EU/EEA/Nordic countries and Switzerland

 Sweden has reciprocal agreements for healthcare with a number of countries within the EU/EEA.
 If you are a citizen of any of the EU/EEA countries or Switzerland, you should register for a European Health Insurance Card (EHIC) in your home country before coming to Sweden.
 This card gives you the right to medical care at the same cost as Swedish citizens.
-Please read the information available on the Study in Sweden and European Commission websites about the EHIC.
+Please read the information available on the Study in Sweden and Applying for a card - Employment, Social Affairs & Inclusion - European Commission (europa.eu) about the EHIC.

 EU/EEA and Swiss citizens – remember to bring your European Health Insurance Card (EHIC) issued by the social insurance department in your home country.